 - Audio and/or video of sermons

 If you don’t have a church website, you may want to take this opportunity to seriously discuss it.
 If you have a church website that looks like it was created in 1997, you may want to take this opportunity to discuss a church web design makeover.

 Take a minute and really look at your church’s website from the viewpoint of a potential visitor.
 What draws your attention first?
 What would you like to see that isn’t there?
 Your church web design just might be the very first impression someone gets about your church family.
 Does it properly reflect the priorities of your church?

-Clarksville creative design agency serving Clarksville, Nashville, Franklin, Brentwood, all of Middle Tennessee and surrounding areas.
+Clarksville creative design agency serving Brentwood, Clarksville, Franklin, Goodlettsville, Hendersonville, Lebanon, Murfreesboro, Nashville, all of Middle Tennessee and surrounding areas.
 Design jobs from other cities around the U. S. are also welcome.
 This web design studio specializes in website design/development, logo & brand identity design and print design.

-If you need help in website redesign or want to launch a new business website, check out the latest website design tricks and trends going on in social media:
+If you need help in church website redesign or want to launch a new church website, check out the latest website design tricks and trends going on in social media:

 - 5 Ways Custom Business Website Design Helps Beat Competition

 - Small Business Web Design to Show Your Human Side

 - Elements of Good Business Website Design

 - Photographer Website Design to Reach Potential Clients